 You also get a fourth reward night when paying with points for a 4+ night award stay.
 And you get automatic IHG Platinum Elite status which lets you get space-available room upgrades.

-The signup bonus is 125,000 bonus points after spending $3,000 in the first 3 months.
-This bonus is worth up to 25 free nights.
-The annual fee is $89.
+The signup bonus is 140,000 bonus points after spending $3,000 in the first 3 months.
+This bonus is worth up to 28 free nights.
+The annual fee is $0 the first year, then $89.

 Related: Best Hotel Credit Cards